 One of my kids told me that they were feeling depressed.

-As soon as those words were out of their mouth, I felt the intensity to try and control the situation.
+As soon as those words were out of their mouths, I felt the intensity to try and control the situation.

 For instance, I called a few therapists and wanted to not let that child out of my presence.

-In reality, it was a blessing that child felt comfortable to bring it to my attention.
+In reality, it was a blessing that the child felt comfortable to bring it to my attention.

 However, my reaction to this situation caused me to lose sleep and become a bundle of stress and tension.

 The truth is: I wasn’t trusting God and submitting to what He had planned.

 Why Am I Afraid to Trust and Surrender to God?